PaulKumswa/FPL-Wizard/README.md

 It provides predictions based on a custom trained machine learning model, updated weekly.
 The model identifies high-potential "underdog" players (less than 10% ownership, under £8.0m) with strong form or underlying stats.

-This repository pulls its raw data from two stable sources:
+This repository pulls its raw data from one source:

 - **Fantasy Premier League official API** – provides player metadata, fixtures, and per-gameweek points.
-- **Understat** – scraped to add xG/xA and other advanced metrics for each season.

 ## Quick start